Coding guidelines

 • Use enums instead of defines, when possible.

-• Use allocators and pools for memory management.
+• Use arenas and pools for memory management.

-• Log (using roc_log) important events and information needed to understand why an error occurred.
+• Carefully log (using roc_log) all important events and information needed to understand why an error occurred.

 • Panic (using roc_panic) when a contract or an invariant is broken.
-A panic is always preferred over a crash.
+A panic is always preferred over a crash or undefined behavior.
 However, remember that panics are only for bugs in Roc itself.
 Never panic on invalid or unexpected data from the outside world.

 Coding style